pytorch/pytorch.github.io/_posts/2024-09-26-pytorch-native-architecture-optimization.md

 We benchmarked our techniques on popular GenAI models like LLama 3 and Diffusion models and saw minimal drops in accuracy.
 Unless otherwise noted the baselines are bf16 run on A100 80GB GPU.

 Our topline metrics for llama 3 are

-For inference

-* 97% speedup for Llama 3 8B using autoquant with int4 weight only quantization and hqq
+* 97% speedup for Llama 3 8B inference using autoquant with int4 weight only quantization and hqq
-* 73% peak VRAM reduction for Llama 3.1 8B at 128K context length with a quantized KV cache
+* 73% peak VRAM reduction for Llama 3.1 8B inference at 128K context length with a quantized KV cache

-For training

 * 50% speedup for Llama 3 70B pretraining using float8 training on H100
 * 30% peak VRAM reduction for Llama 3 8B using 4 bit quantized optimizers.

 Our topline metrics for diffusion model inference
 * 53% speedup using float8 dynamic quantization inference with float8 row-wise scaling on flux1.dev onH100
 * 50% reduction in model VRAM for CogVideoX using int8 dynamic quantization